Rigidity of high dimensional graph manifolds: Thickness and relative hyperbolicity

 \section{Thickness and relative hyperbolicity}

+For an irreducible graph manifold $M$, we may exploit the study of the coarse geometry of $\pi_1(M)$ to answer the question whether $\pi_1(M)$ is relatively hyperbolic with respect to some finite family of proper subgroups.
+Recall from Proposition~\ref{exception} that (even when $M$ is not necessarily irreducible) $\pi_1(M)$ is relatively hyperbolic provided that at least one piece of $M$ is purely hyperbolic.
+In this Section we show that this sufficient condition is also necessary if $M$ is irreducible.

-Our next application concerns the notion of relative hyperbolicity, which we briefly recall.
-Let us fix a finitely generated group $G$, and a collection of subgroups $H_1, \ldots ,H_n$.
-There are several equivalent definitions of the notion of relative hyperbolicity of $G$ with respect to $H_1,\ldots,H_n$ (see \emph{e.g.}~\cite{farb}, \cite{gro1}, \cite{osin}).
+As mentioned in the Introduction, there are several equivalent definitions of the notion of relative hyperbolicity of $G$ with respect to $H_1,\ldots,H_n$.
 Since we are going to describe obstructions to relative hyperbolicity coming from the study of asymptotic cones, we recall the characterization of relative hyperbolicity provided by the following result:

-\begin{theorem}[\cite{dru}] Let $C(G)$ be any Cayley graph of $G$, and let us consider each $H_i$ as a subset of $C(G)$.
-Then, the group $G$ is relatively hyperbolic with respect to $H_1,\ldots, H_n$ if and only if $C(G)$ is asymptotically tree-graded (see Definition~\ref{as-tree:def}) with respect to $H_1,\ldots,H_n$.
-In this case, we say that each $H_i$ is a \emph{peripheral subgroup} of $G$. \end{theorem}
+\begin{theorem}[\cite{dru}] Let $C(G)$ be any Cayley graph of $G$.
+Then, the group $G$ is relatively hyperbolic with respect to $H_1,\ldots, H_n$ if and only if $C(G)$ is asymptotically tree-graded (see Definition~\ref{as-tree:def}) with respect to the left cosets of $H_1,\ldots,H_n$ (considered as subsets of $C(G)$). \end{theorem}

-The motivating example of a relatively hyperbolic group is the fundamental group of a non-compact, finite volume, Riemannian manifold with sectional curvature bounded above by some negative constant $\delta$.
-Such a group will be relatively hyperbolic, with respect to the collection of cusp subgroups (we used this fact in the proof of our Proposition \ref{osin:prop}).
-The class of relatively hyperbolic groups has been extensively studied by a variety of authors, so a reasonable question is whether the fundamental groups of our irreducible graph manifolds are relatively hyperbolic.
-The following result is an immediate consequence of Dahmani's Combination Theorem~\cite{Dahmani} (see also \cite[Theorem 0.2]{sisto}):

-\begin{proposition} Assume the graph manifold $M$ has at least one piece with trivial torus fiber.
-Then $\pi_1(M)$ is relatively hyperbolic with respect to a finite family of proper subgroups. \end{proposition}

-So we are left with considering the case where all pieces of $M$ have non-trivial toric factor.
-Let us moreover assume that the irreducible graph manifold $M$ has associated graph of groups with at least two vertices.
-Let us sketch the proof that $\tilM$, and so any Cayley graph of $\pi_1(M)$, is thick of order $1$.